UTDQi/Elvis_Analysis/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to gather the data.
 -   `other` contains details about LLM chat interactions.

+## Statement on LLM usage

+The plotting code were written with the help of Chatgpt-4o.
+The entire chat history is available in other/llms/usage.txt.

 ## Notes
 If some commit messages are difficult to understand, see in the comment section for detailed descriptions.